Skip to content

 The Palabirne pear

-The Palabirne pear has strong culinary and cultural roots in the Vinschgau valley.
-It is a key ingredient in delicious rural and refined creations from jams to risottos.
+The Palabirne pear has strong culinary and cultural roots in Vinschgau.
+From jams to risotto, it's a key ingredient in delicious rural and refined creations.

 Palabirne